t’s seven months ago and Khris Middleton is tiptoeing through a parking lot littered with puddles on way into a high school gymnasium on James Island.

 It’s somewhat surprising the white-haired ticket taker doesn’t recognize Khris at the door of the gym on James Island.
 He’s headlining the alumni game inside.

-Khris never actually played for the TMP AAU team hosting the event but respects Pearson enough to show up anyway, no security, no entourage, no weird demands, just a couple hours of basketball, knowing it would be good for Pearson’s TMP program and good for the community.
+Khris never actually played for the TMP AAU team hosting the event but respects Pearson enough to show up anyway, no security, no entourage, no weird demands, just a couple hours of basketball with old friends, knowing it would be good for Pearson’s TMP program and good for the community.

 Khris is becoming an icon of basketball in an area that’s much better known for football.
 Basketball is blossoming lately in the Lowcountry though and some of its brightest prospects credit Khris for paving the way.
 Vanderbilt standout freshman Aaron Nesmith calls him a mentor.
 Tennessee five-star signee Josiah James calls him a big brother.
 When James made the McDonald’s High School All-American Game last month, Khris was among the first people to reach out, FaceTiming him from the gym.
 Khris works out privately with both of them when he's home during the summers.
 Pearson calls him a hero.